 Students transferring from another institution.

 Students whose tuition fees are paid or part-paid through a sponsorship arrangement, for example by an employer

 Students undertaking industrial or work experience on a full time “sandwich” basis will not be eligible to receive the bursary during their “sandwich” period

 Students studying abroad will not be eligible to receive the bursary during their period of study abroad

 How to apply

-Application forms are available from the University of Bolton website or from the Student Centre, Chancellor’s Mall.
+Application forms are available here or from the Student Centre, Chancellor’s Mall.